mapninja/Earthsys144/week02/02_PICK_ONE_TO_TURN_IN_georeferencing_with_qgis_and_allmaps_org.md

-# 02 - PICK ONE TO TURN IN - Georeferencing with QGIS and AllMaps.org
+# 02 - PICK ONE TO TURN IN - Georeferencing with QGIS

 > **Note:** To make sure you are viewing the most recent version of this lab guide, hold **Shift** and click the browser refresh button.